Dynamics of powerful radio galaxies: Semi-Analytic Models

 Improved computation has recently enabled a new generation of analytical models with added complexity.
 These models typically solve systems of differential equations which lack an analytic solution to describe the evolutionary history of the radio source.
 Below, we summarise the main developments, including atmospheres beyond power-law density profiles (Section \ref{sec:RAiSE angles}), considering both the ram and thermal pressure contributions to the expansion along the jet axis (Section \ref{sec:Hertfordshire model}), and modelling the relativistic jet in a distinct expansion phase prior to the onset of lobe formation (Section \ref{sec:RAiSE HD}).

-\subsection{RAiSE (version 2015)}
+\subsection{RAiSE (Version 2015)}

 \citet{Turner+2015} developed a semi-analytic model, \emph{Radio AGN in Semi-analytic Environments} (RAiSE), based on the theory of the \citet{Falle+1991} class of models (Section \ref{sec:Lobe Expansion Models}).
 These authors extended existing analytic approaches by considering piece-wise solutions to the governing differential equations in two dimensions.
-The RAiSE model included three key improvements over the earlier models: (1) ambient medium consistent with X-ray observations of clusters and semi-analytic galaxy formation models; (2) angular dependence of expansion velocity across the ellipsoidal contact surface; and (3) modelling of the morphological transition from supersonic to subsonic lobe expansion by using complete differential equations rather than limiting cases which yield analytic expressions.
+The RAiSE model included three key improvements over the earlier models: (1) ambient medium consistent with X-ray observations of clusters and semi-analytic galaxy formation models, (2) angular dependence of expansion velocity across the ellipsoidal contact surface, and (3) modelling of the morphological transition from supersonic to subsonic lobe expansion by using complete differential equations rather than limiting cases, which yield analytic expressions.

 The lobe and shocked shell in their model are constructed from an ensemble of small angular volume elements in assumed pressure equilibrium.
 Each element of fixed angular width $d\theta$ is assumed to receive a constant fraction of the jet power as the cavity expands.
 This assumption yields self-similar expansion at early times when the shocked shell is expanding in the strong-shock supersonic limit, as in the earlier models of \citet{KA+1997}.
-The volume of each small angular element of the shocked shell, $[\theta - \delta\theta/2, \theta + \delta\theta/2)$, is given by
+The volume of each small angular element of the shocked shell, $[\theta - \delta\theta/2, \theta + \delta\theta/2)$, is given by:

-where $\theta$ is the angle between some location on the surface of the shocked shell and the jet axis, and $R_s(\theta)$ is the radius of the \textit{initially} ellipsoidal shell at that location (see Figure \ref{fig:dynamics}).
+where $\theta$ is the angle between some location on the surface of the shocked shell and the jet axis and $R_s(\theta)$ is the radius of the \textit{initially} ellipsoidal shell at that location (see Figure \ref{fig:dynamics}).
 Importantly, the shocked gas shell does not expand self-similarly as the steepness of the ambient gas density profile encountered by the non-spherical shell will in general differ across its surface, leading to different growth rates; this prediction is consistent with the higher axis ratios observed in the largest radio sources \citet{Mullin+2008}.
 The initial radius of each volume element is related to that along the jet axis by a geometric factor as $R_s(\theta, t \rightarrow 0) = \eta_s(\theta) R_s(\theta=0, t \rightarrow 0)$, where $\theta = 0$ is aligned along the jet axis and $\eta_s(\theta)$ is defined as: